opencontrol/compliance-masonry/docs/development.md

 ## Project setup

-1. Install Go 1.6+, and ensure your `GOPATH` is set.
+1. Install Go 1.1+, and ensure your `GOPATH` is set.
 Using [gvm](https://github.com/moovweb/gvm) is recommended.
+1. Install [Glide](http://glide.sh), which is what is used for dependency management.
-1. Install the tool.
+1. Get the code.

     ```sh
     go get github.com/opencontrol/compliance-masonry
+    ```

+1. Install the dependencies.

+    ```sh
+    cd $GOPATH/src/github.com/opencontrol/compliance-masonry
+    glide install
+    go install .
+    ```

+1. Run the tool.

+    ```sh
     compliance-masonry
     ```

 This should print out usage documentation.
-You can find the code in `$GOPATH/src/github.com/opencontrol/compliance-masonry/`.

 ## Running tests